SalomePlatform/hexablock/doc/gui_disc_elmts.rst

 **Arguments:**

-- e : edge to disconnect
+- e: the edge to disconnect.
-- from hexa : hexaedron from which disconnect the edge
+- from hexa: the hexahedron to disconnect the edge from.

 The dialogue box to disconnect an edge is: